arturadib/botio/README.md

-# Bot.io: The Github build/test bot
+# Bot.io: The pull request build/test bot

 _WARNING: This project is under heavy construction._